ARM-software/abi-aa/sysvabi64/sysvabi64.rst

 the number of indirect branch destinations in the program.
-The following tool requirements determine which tool has the responsibility of inserting the BTI instruction, permitting a tool to elide the BTI instuction when it can prove that there are no indirect calls to that location.
+The following tool requirements determine which tool has the responsibility of inserting the BTI instruction, permitting a tool to elide the BTI instruction when it can prove that there are no indirect calls to that location.

-A relocatable object producer is required to add a BTI instruction to the destination of an indirect branch originating in the same relocatable object.
+* A relocatable object producer is required to add a BTI instruction to the destination of an indirect branch originating in the same relocatable object.

-A relocatable object producer is required to add a BTI instruction to a location when the address of that location is live and escapes out of the relocatable object.
+* A relocatable object producer is required to add a BTI instruction to a location when the address of the location is live, and it escapes to an entity that is permitted to generate an indirect branch that is opaque to the relocatable object producer.
 This includes the locations of all symbols that can be exported into the dynamic symbol table by a static linker.

-A static linker is required to generate `Custom PLTs`_ with BTI instructions.
+* A static linker is required to generate `Custom PLTs`_ with BTI instructions.

-A static linker that uses indirect branches in veneers is required to generate a BTI compatible landing pad if the target of the indirect branch is defined within the same link unit and does not have a compatible BTI instruction at the destination of the veneer.
+* A static linker that uses indirect branches in veneers is required to generate a BTI compatible landing pad if the target of the indirect branch is defined within the same link unit and does not have a compatible BTI instruction at the destination of the veneer.
 A BTI compatible landing pad consists of a BTI instruction followed by a direct branch.
 For example:

 .. code-block:: asm

-  // Linker generated veneer using indirect bracnh adrp x16, fn add  x16, :lo12: fn br   x16
+  // Linker generated veneer using indirect branch adrp x16, fn add  x16, :lo12: fn br   x16